Lane Kenworthy, The Good Society

 You have health insurance from cradle to grave.
 There may be copayments, and some elective procedures aren’t covered, or are covered only partially, but you are never in danger of dying or suffering a significant deterioration in your quality of life because you lack access to the funds needed to pay for medical care.

-As you go through life, institutions and individuals that affect your opportunities and outcomes — schools, businesses, landlords, hospitals, government agencies, and others — aren’t permitted to treat you differently because of your sex, race, ethnicity, sexual orientation, national origin, or religion.
-No one is required to like you or your beliefs or behaviors.
+As you go through life, institutions and individuals that affect your opportunities and outcomes — schools, businesses, landlords, hospitals, government agencies, and others — aren’t permitted to treat you differently because of your sex, race, ethnicity, disability, sexual orientation, gender identity, national origin, or religion.
+No one is required to like you, your physical features, your beliefs, or your preferences.
 But they can’t discriminate against you on these grounds.

 After graduating from high school, you may attend college.
 If you choose a public university in your state or region, there is no tuition charge.
 Unless you live at home with your parents, you will owe for the room and board at college.
 To pay for this, you can take out a government-guaranteed loan.
 This loan will have a low monthly payment because the interest rate is low and because it can be paid back over 20 (or perhaps 30) years.
 And if your wage or salary turns out to be below average, your payments are further reduced.